 Cost: $20 per vehicle

 Tucked away in the dunes of some of the south coast’s most beautiful stretches of beach is Waitpinga Campground.
 The short walk through the dunes takes you down to the beach for a surf, or if beach fishing is your more your style you can have a crack at reeling in some salmon.
-Equally beautiful Parsons Beach is a short drive within the park
+The equally beautiful Parsons Beach is a short drive from the camp.

 There’s a handful of other bush walks nearby with the Coastal Cliffs Loop Hike starting and finishing at the campground.
 It takes you along the edge of the monster cliff tops and makes up a popular section of the Heysen Trail.

-Although no fires are allowed in the park, the campground does have a communal barbecue, there’s also toilets and a hut with picnic tables.
+Although no fires are allowed in the park, the campground does have a communal barbecue, there are toilets and a hut with picnic tables.
 All sites are unpowered and mostly suited to tents and swags.
 Just remember to book and pay online before you go.

 5 Camping Getaways Near Adelaide Jack Brookes, campsite, van, campfire, astrophotography, stars